279 Nigerian schoolgirls released days after raid on boarding school, officials say

 Most kidnappers, usually dubbed “bandits” by officials, target the children in the hope of extracting ransoms.
 Between 2011 and 2020, Nigerians paid at least $18 million in such payments, according to a report from consulting firm SB Morgen.

 Nigerian officials did not provide a detailed account of how the Zamfara students had been freed.
-Speaking a news conference on Tuesday, Matawalle suggested the government had worked in some way with “repentant bandits.”
+Speaking at a news conference on Tuesday, Matawalle suggested the government had worked in some way with “repentant bandits.”

-“Those repentant ones are working for us, and they are working for the government and they are working for security,” the governor said, Reuters reported.
+“Those repentant ones are working for us, and they are working for the government, and they are working for security,” the governor said, Reuters reported.

-In his messages on Twitter, the Nigerian president pledged to do more to fight kidnappings.
+In his Twitter messages, the Nigerian president pledged to do more to fight kidnappings.

 “We are working hard to bring an end to these grim and heartbreaking incidents of kidnapping,” Buhari wrote, calling on local communities to provide “human intelligence that can help nip criminal plans in the bud.”